autumnfjeld/react-searchable-select/README.md

 This app provides and example of communication between React components.
 It demonstrates the React principle of ['lifting up state'](https://reactjs.org/docs/lifting-state-up.html), in which multiple components share data that is managed by a single parent.
 The parent maintains the React state and passes data and callbacks to the child components via the `props` object.

 ### Discussion
-* TODO: add more detail
+* TODO: add more detail here
 * First react app!!!
 Yippee!
 * Testing docs all over the place, seemed more difficult than necessary to grasp basic testing syntax
 * Loved the React structure, modularity, clean organziation